Kosaku Masuda

+Kosaku Masuda (増田 功作, Masuda Kōsaku) is a Japanese football manager and former player who is the manager of J2 League club Tokushima Vortis.

 Playing career

 Masuda was born in Saitama Prefecture on April 30, 1976.
-After graduating from high school, he played for Bolivian and Brazilian club.
+After graduating from high school, he played for Bolivian club Oriente Petrolero and Brazilian club Sãocarlense.
 In 1998, he returned to Japan and joined J1 League club Verdy Kawasaki.
-However he could hardly play in the match.
+However, he could hardly play in the match.
 In 1999, he moved to new club Yokohama FC in Japan Football League.
-He played many matches as offensive midfielder.
-The club also won the champions in 1999 and 2000 and was promoted to J2 League from 2001.
+He played mainly as an offensive midfielder.
+The club won the JFL championships in 1999 and 2000 and was promoted to J2 League.
 He played for the club until 2004.
-In 2005, he played for Regional Leagues club Sun Miyazaki and Prefectural Leagues club FC Machida Zelvia.
+In 2005, he played for two non-league teams in the Regional Leagues and Prefectural Leagues, Sun Miyazaki and Machida Zelvia.
 He retired end of 2005 season.